mirzaakhi/HR-Job-Description-Tool/README.md

 ## Installation on AWS EC2

-To set up the HR Job Description Tool on an **AWS EC2 instance**, follow these high-level steps:
+To set up the Job Description Tool with Chatbot on an **AWS EC2 instance**, follow these steps:

 1. **Clone the Repository**:
     ```bash